Council Tax privacy notice

-Your data will be processed by Public Sector Partnership Services Ltd (PSPS), a company owned by East Lindsey and South Holland District Councils.
+Your data will be processed by Public Sector Partnership Services Ltd (PSPS), a company owned by Boston Borough, East Lindsey District and South Holland District Councils.
 PSPS's Data Protection Officer can be contacted via email: Data.Protection@pspsl.co.uk, or by writing to us at Data Protection Officer, Public Sector Partnership Services Ltd, Tedder Hall, Manby Park, Louth, Lincolnshire, LN11 8UP.

 We also use other approved companies to help us deliver our services, including Capita Software Services Ltd, Liberata Ltd, Destin Solutions Ltd, Northgate Public Services (UK) Ltd, Datatank Ltd, Critiqom Ltd and Goss Interactive Ltd.

 Why we need your personal data